Nebelmischling/LumiaExpansionPacks/Guides/LoomGuide.md

 So you want to use Prolix's wonderful Lucid Loom preset?
 There are a lot of toggles and options and a lot of models to use them with, and it might look daunting, but it's actually pretty easy with some guidance!

+This Loom guide is current as of 3.2 release (December 30, 2025)!

+The latest release is 3.2 from https://lucid.cards/chat-presets

+3.2 Last Call is a BETA release from BEFORE 3.2.
+Upgrade to 3.2 if you still use it!

 ## Table of Contents:

 - About LLMs and Picking a model